RBMHTechnology/vind/README.md

 staging environment, will be released again after fixing as __vind-v1.3.0-RC2__.
 After approval, the artifact will be released as **vind-v1.3.0**.

-From **vind-v1.3.0**, all the hot fixes would be handle in a release specific maintenance branch, menaing this that development branch would always be in an _a.b.0-SNAPSHOT_ **Vind** version.
+From **vind-v1.3.0**, all the hot fixes will be handle in a release specific maintenance branch, that means development branch should always be in an _a.b.0-SNAPSHOT_ **Vind** version.

 ## Roadmap